respoke/docs/src/js-library/screen-sharing.md

 2. Follow the instructions in the README file included with the extension source code to make the manifest.json file, change the name of your app, and list the domain()s) where your app will run.

-Once you have a copy of the Respoke Chrome Extension with the updates outlined above, follow the instructions for either local testing or hosted application below.
+Once you have a copy of the Respoke Chrome Extension with the updates outlined above, follow the instructions for either local testing or hosted applications below.

 ###Local Testing